Delhi Games boycott call by Dawn Fraser rejected

-Eleven Israeli athletes and coaches were killed by Palestinian militants at the 1972 Munich Olympics.'Not a target'
+Eleven Israeli athletes and coaches were killed by Palestinian militants at the 1972 Munich Olympics.

 The chief executive of the Australian Commonwealth Games Association (ACGA), Perry Crosswhite, told reporters in Melbourne: "I don't think Dawn's been to Delhi recently and I don't think she has the information we have.

 "If she did I don't think she would have made the comments she did.
 We believe at this stage, it will be safe and it will be secure."

 Mr Crosswhite added: "My personal view is that the Commonwealth Games is not going to be a target."

 Delhi's police chief has said the Games will pass without a hitch.

 Meanwhile, it emerged on Thursday that two Indian state-run firms have withdrawn their sponsorship of the Games because of "negative publicity".

 The event has been overshadowed by allegations of corruption and mismanagement.